Scaling Up Pilot Production of Nanoporous Membranes for Battery Storage Technologies

 Project Status

-In 2023, the team plans to complete build-out and move-in to its new prototyping facility, which is expected to enable a 100X increase in their polymer synthesis capability, 1000X increase in separator coating capacity, and an ability to make up to 10Ah Li-Metal battery cells in-house, as they continue to fulfill sample requests from major Automotive OEMs, battery makers and raw material suppliers worldwide.
+In 2023, the team built out and moved in to its new prototyping facility, which is expected to enable a 100X increase in their polymer synthesis capability, 1000X increase in separator coating capacity, and an ability to make up to 10Ah Li-Metal battery cells in-house.
+The team continues to fulfill sample requests from major automotive OEMs, battery makers, and raw material suppliers worldwide.

 The Issue

-Batteries, charged with clean renewable energy, are poised to be the 21st century's zero-carbon solution to fossil fuel combustion, powering everything from electric vehicles to the electric grid.
-In order remove barriers to large-scale adoption and meet the expected increased demand for EVs, battery life, range and cost must be optimized.
+Batteries charged with clean renewable energy are poised to be the 21st century's zero-carbon solution to fossil fuel combustion, powering everything from electric vehicles to the electric grid.
+In order to remove barriers to large-scale adoption and meet the expected increased demand for EVs, battery life, range, and cost must be optimized.
 Current lithium batteries suffer from degradation over extended use periods, vulnerabilities to thermal runaway, and a dependence on rare-earth metals, such as cobalt, sourced from conflict ridden areas of the planet.

 Project Innovation

-The purpose of this project is to scale-up the production of an advanced battery membrane platform for market facilitation of safe, low-cost, and energy-dense batteries.
+The purpose of this project is to scale up the production of an advanced battery membrane platform for market facilitation of safe, low-cost, and energy-dense batteries.
 The proposed approach is to establish optimal processes for each key component of the innovative membrane (polymer, polymer ink, and roll-to-roll coating) to generate quality assurance and quality control metrics that will lead to an in-house low rate initial production of the membrane for batteries.
 The intent is to establish a steady commercialized platform technology that will create multiple market opportunities in a variety of battery chemistries.
-The innovative membrane, in addition to improving the cycle life of batteries, enables more energy to be extracted from the same cathodes used under previously abusive conditions, operate at elevated temperatures, and allows use of more abundant materials such as manganese instead of cobalt.
+The innovative membrane, in addition to improving the cycle life of batteries, enables more energy to be extracted from the same cathodes used under previously abusive conditions; operation at elevated temperatures; and the use of more abundant materials such as manganese instead of cobalt.

 Project Benefits